Red Hill Underground Fuel Storage Facility: Other reactions

-According to military contracting announcements, Joint Base Pearl Harbor-Hickam has contracted with two corporations to address environmental problems at Red Hill: AECOM has been in charge of investigating and remediating releases, as well as protecting and evaluating groundwater, while APTIM (known as CB&I prior to 2017) has been in charge cleaning, inspecting, and repairing fuel storage tanks.
+According to military contracting announcements, Joint Base Pearl Harbor–Hickam has contracted with two corporations to address environmental problems at Red Hill: AECOM has been in charge of investigating and remediating releases, as well as protecting and evaluating groundwater, while APTIM (known as CB&I prior to 2017) has been in charge cleaning, inspecting, and repairing fuel storage tanks.

+In January 2025, it was reported that the Navy and Defense Logistics Agency were fined $5,000 by the Environmental Protection Agency for not attending a Red Hill Community Representation Initiative meeting, as required by a consent order.